AnthonyDNB/Camouflage-Selector-Concept/README.md

 &nbsp;-Debug Box <br />
   &nbsp;Basically its an debugging tool to test out the outfits/camos of this concept preview mod, normally it will be disabled

-WIP Roster batch file replacer <br />
+Roster batch file replacer <br />
-  &nbsp;A quick way to add the default camo/outfits are not equiped by default, (Personally I dont its needed but SFEDS said it would be cool to add)
+  &nbsp;A quick way to add the default camo/outfits are not equiped by default to your classes,)

 # How it works
 The mod works by replacing the default human models with sly's clothing cube model and the human 3D model gets added on by using an "ExplosiveCharge" entity, i know its not the best but if it ain't broke, don't fix it